 A major focus will be to continue to develop each student's mathematical knowledge and competency as well as their ability to think and reason logically and coherently.
-Appropriate use of calculators and technology will be encouraged and there will a focus on co-operative group work.
+When appropriate use of calculators and technology will be encouraged and there will a focus on co-operative group work.

-There may be up to three types of effective learning groups operating for girls and boys in Year 8, all of which cover the same topics.
+There will be two types of effective learning groups operating for girls and boys in Year 8, all of which cover the same topics.